nsaje/dagger/README.md

   Ensured using retries and efficient deduplication.

+* **Timestamp-ordered processing**

+  Even when processing records from different streams, Dagger will process the records in the order of their timestamps.
+This is achieved using low watermarks, used also in Google's MillWheel stream processing system, which tell us when we have received all the records up to a certain point in time.

 * **Fault tolerant**

   Achieved without using a separate database system, with multiple computations being executed in parallel enabling no-loss failover.

+* **Kafka-like rewinds**

+  Using the approach Kafka pioneered, Dagger persists all the streams to disk.
+This means you can decide from where on you want to receive stream data or even rewind to an earlier position in time.

 * **Decentralized**